alexeyminkin96/leetcode-solutions/README.md

 - To track my progress over time
 - To compare different solution approaches (brute force vs. optimized)
 - To help others who are trying to understand algorithmic problems by providing clean and well-documented examples
+- **To achieve the best possible performance in LeetCode test runs, even if it comes at the cost of code readability**

 ---